In This Article

 "Implementations stall due to underestimated conversion labor, overextended staff, and a lack of project ownership.
 Credit unions don't have supplemental staff.
 People are expected to handle day jobs and major projects simultaneously."

-2. Who owns the data the AI learns from?
+- Who owns the data the AI learns from?
 Member conversation data feeds the AI model.
 Does your credit union retain full ownership?
 Can the vendor use your member interaction data to train models that serve other institutions?
-This is not a theoretical concern for institutions managing shadow AI risk.
+With a Microsoft 365 Copilot + Purview deployment, the data never leaves the tenant.
+With a third-party vendor, that answer is rarely as clean.

-5. What is the total cost including implementation, training, and ongoing fees?
+- What is the total cost including implementation, training, and ongoing fees?
 The license cost is the visible part.
 Ask about implementation services, data migration, staff training, customization, ongoing support tiers, and what happens to pricing after the initial contract term.
-Centris Federal Credit Union grew AI auto loan decisions from 43% to 63%, but results like these require significant implementation investment beyond the platform license.

 The Decision Framework: How to Choose Your CU AI Platform